-This post/recipe was created for #HalloweenTreatsWeek!
-I was sent samples by some of the sponsor companies but as always opinions are 100% mine.
+This post was created for #HalloweenTreatsWeek!
+As always opinions are 100% mine.

 This is the ultimate easy dessert to make.
 Only 5 ingredients.
 No oven required.
 It can be made ahead and the result is a light, fluffy, cool and delicious cake.
 Definitely a nice change from all the Halloween candy.